 Admission to a given institution, however, does not guarantee that a transfer student will be automatically admitted to all majors, minors, or fields of concentration at the institution.
 Once admitted, transfer students shall be subject to the same regulations governing applicability of catalog requirements as native students.
 Furthermore, transfer students shall be accorded the same class standing and other privileges as native students on the basis of the number of credits earned.
 All residency requirements must be completed at the receiving institution.

-To recognize courses appropriately and provide equity in the treatment of incoming transfer students and students native to the receiving institution, transfer credit will be accepted for all successfully completed college-level courses from regionally accredited colleges and universities.
+To recognize courses appropriately and provide equity in the treatment of incoming transfer students and students native to the receiving institution, transfer credit will be accepted for all successfully completed college-level courses completed from regionally accredited colleges and universities.
 Students who successfully complete AA or AS degrees with a 2.0 or better overall grade point average would also receive credit for all college-level courses they have passed.
 (See Ohio Articulation and Transfer Policy, Definition of Passing Grade, Appendix D on the ODHE website.)
 While this reflects the baseline policy requirement, individual institutions may set equitable institutional policies that are more accepting.
 Pass/fail courses, credit by examination courses, experiential learning courses, and other nontraditional credit courses that meet these conditions will also be accepted and posted to the student record.

 See information for Transfer Students for related documents.